verticlabs/html-boilerplate/docs/guideline-css.md

 #### Variables

-Variables are very, very handy and one of the main upsides brought to light when talking about SASS.
+Variables are very, very handy and one of the main upsides brought to light when talking about SCSS.
 Varaibles, too, should be named using lowercase and normal hyphenation (see Naming conventions).

-However, the most common example for variables and SASS - _that color variables enable you to define a `$brandColor` variable and use it throughout a project_ - is fairy-tale land.
+However, the most common example for variables and SCSS - _that color variables enable you to define a `$brandColor` variable and use it throughout a project_ - is fairy-tale land.
 Changes rarely only concern a single color change, and rarely are consistent cross-project.
 Therefore, name colors sensibly and with color, e.g. `$color-blue`, `$color-orange`, `$color-orange-dark` etc..

 ### Ordering properties